⚡ Key Takeaways

 What does N-S-N-S alternating magnet arrangement do?

-Alternating N-S-N-S magnets create a field that alternates polarity at every magnet position.
-This produces more frequent magnetic events per revolution and allows finer control over force profiles, compared to all-same-polarity arrangements.
-It's also ideal for AC coil induction.
+Alternating north-south-north-south magnets around a disc creates a field pattern that alternates polarity at every magnet position.
+This produces a more complex interaction with adjacent discs or coils — creating more frequent magnetic events per revolution and allowing finer control over force profiles compared to all-same-polarity arrangements.
+Related terms: staggered magnet N-S-N-S setup.

 Why use a 6 inch stabilizer to prevent latching?

-With alternating N-S magnets, discs can 'latch' — snap into a locked position where opposite poles align.
-A 6 inch stabilizer disc changes the interaction geometry enough to prevent this lock, allowing free spin to continue.
+With alternating N-S magnets, adjacent discs can 'latch' — snap into a locked rotational position where opposite poles align and refuse to rotate.
+A 6 inch stabilizer disc (typically a neutral or matched-polarity disc) maintains spacing and prevents the N-S pattern from finding a stable attractive lock position, allowing free spin to continue.
+Related terms: alternating polarity disc design.

 What is the significance of 72 magnets at 5 degree spacing?

-72 magnets create one per 5° (360 ÷ 72 = 5°).
-This ultra-fine spacing produces extremely smooth force distribution — no cogging, minimal ripple.
-Papa Bale uses this 5° grid to plan specific on/off ratios (6-on-3-off, 9-on-8-off) for optimized pulse timing.
+72 magnets evenly distributed around a disc create one magnet every 5 degrees (360 ÷ 72 = 5°).
+This ultra-fine spacing produces extremely smooth magnetic force distribution — no cogging, minimal ripple, and more interaction events per rotation.
+The 9-on-8-off and 6-on-3-off patterns Papa Bale plans use this 5° base grid to create specific on/off ratios for optimized pulse timing.
+Related terms: 6 inch stabilizer prevent latching.

 What is a double helix disc column?

-A double helix column stacks discs so their magnets spiral upward helically — like DNA.
-This distributes magnetic interactions across the full stack height rather than at flat planes, potentially smoothing force pulsation and reducing cogging.
+A double helix disc column stacks discs in a helical arrangement so that magnets from one disc spiral upward relative to the disc above and below it — similar in concept to a DNA double helix.
+This distributes magnetic interactions across the full height of the stack rather than concentrating them in flat horizontal planes, potentially smoothing out force pulsation.
+Related terms: 72 magnet 5 degree grid.

 Want More from Papa Bale?